myosyn/.github/CODE_OF_CONDUCT.md

 ## 5. Reporting Misconduct
 * Copyright infringement
   * If you catch someone infringing our copyright, please let the owners know.
 We are very understanding to certain pings, and will answer your message as soon as possible.
+* Harassment
+  * Any level of harassment should be reported to a moderator.

 However, if it's primarily a rule issue, report it to the moderators or administrators who are on the server.